essdot/reams/README.md

 - `parent_el`: Element for the React component to render into.
 If this element has any content it will be replaced by the slider.

 - `query_stream`: A stream that receives a query (a string) and emits the results for the query (array of objects).

+### swipe-compare

+A widget that lets you compare/diff two images by swiping horizontally.
+The images are layered on top of one another.

+`swipe_compare(parent_el, image_1, image_2) -> Component`

+Arguments:

+- `parent_el`: Element for the widget to render into.
+If this element has any content it will be replaced by the swiper.

+- `image_1`: The URL for the left (or top) image.
+- `image_2`: The URL for the right (or bottom) image.

+Methods:

+- `set_percent(new_percent)`: Sets the percentage from 0 - 1.
+0 means all bottom/right image, 1 means all top/left image.

 ## demo